uw-advanced-robotics/aruw-vision-platform-2019/README.md

 - `darknet-aruw` (our custom fork with minor fixes)
 - JetPack 4.2.1 (includes OpenCV 3.3.1, CUDA 10.0.326)

-## Setup
+## Compilation and Installation

-Follow the instructions in `scripts/xavier-setup/README.md`.
+Follow the instructions in `scripts/xavier-setup/README.md` to setup the depdencies for an xavier.

-To run the whole production system, run `roslaunch aruw_common prod.launch`.
+To run the whole production system on the xavier, run `roslaunch aruw_common prod.launch`.
 To only do detection without any serial communication, you can replace `prod.launch` with `dev.launch`.

 To enable auto-startup for production use in a real match, enter the `scripts` folder and run `./configure-service.sh -e`.
 This will configure the app as a service that runs on boot.
 To disable the service, rune `./configure-service.sh`